railwayapp/docs/src/pages/deploy/monorepo.md

 ```

 To deploy this type of monorepo on Railway, define a root directory for the
-application when setting up a Deployment Trigger within the Service settings for each project that
-references the monorepo codebase.
+application after when a service is created.
+To do this: select the service within the project canvas to open up the service view.
+Click on the Settings tab and scroll down to the root directory option.
 Setting this means that Railway will only pull
 down files from that directory when creating new deployments.

 <Image